jbanaszczyk/pms5003/README.md

 Probably my library supports Plantover PMS700x, PMS300x without any problems.

-If you are interested in support of your sensor: feel free to ask.

 ## Features

-* Supports all Plantover PMS5003 features (sleep/wake up, passive/active modes, hardware pins),
+* Library supports all Plantover PMS5003 features (sleep & wake up, passive / active modes, hardware pins),
 * Highly customizable:
-  * Uses almost any serial communication library,
+  * It uses almost any serial communication library,
   * You have a choice to use or not to use: (C style) global variables or (C++ style) class instances.
 * Written from scratch,
-* Written in modern C++11.
+* Written in modern C++11 (please do not afraid - works fine with Arduino IDE).
 * It is "headers only" library.
 * __The main goal__: Reading data from the sensor does not block.
 Your process receives the status `OK` or `NO_DATA` or some kinds of errors but your process never waits for the data.
+* Serial port is not managed by the library, it is possible to shut serial driver down, enter sleep mode and so on independently on the PMS5003 sensor.
 * Provides support for ISO 14644-1 classification of air cleanliness levels.

 ## API